‘So many memories’: Over 500 homes feared destroyed by fire

 SUPERIOR, Colo.
 (AP) — One couple returned home Friday to find the mailbox about the only thing left standing.
 Charred cars and a burned trampoline lay outside smoldering houses.
-On some blocks, homes reduced to smoking ruins stood next to ones all but unscathed by the flames.
+On some blocks, homes reduced to smoking ruins stood next to ones practically unscathed by the flames.

 Colorado residents driven from their neighborhoods by a terrifying, wind-whipped wildfire got their first, heartbreaking look at the damage the morning after, while others could only wait and wonder whether their homes were among the more than 500 feared destroyed.